RSS

 2021

-Minek issued a rating of regions on the quality of provision of electronic public services
+Minek issued a rating of regions in terms of the quality of provision of electronic public services

 In June 2022, the Ministry of Economic Development presented the results of monitoring the quality of electronic services in Russian regions.
 In the course of the study, experts analyzed 408 of the most demanded socially significant services provided by the executive authorities of the constituent entities of the Russian Federation and local governments on the Unified Portal of gosuslugi.ru and regional portals of state and municipal services.